nverma42/Chatbot/Pipeline.md

 We will first classify user's situation.
 The ChatBot will then map user's query to a graph.
 Then the conversation will proceed accordingly.
+Each response will sent to a summarization engine which will produce a compact response.
+For the purpose of demo, we will show both response.
 We do not have a lot of conversation data, so chatbot won't be able to chat for long but for our project this should be fine.
 ```